Five Tips on Reducing Absenteeism

-Whilst it’s essential to practise self-care, and presenteeism also costs employers money, absenteeism costs the UK economy £18 billion annually.
+Whilst it’s essential to practise self-care, presenteeism also costs employers significantly.

 Absenteeism in the UK